Figuring out how to clean baby bottles is one of the first duties you’ll encounter as a new parent.

-This bottle brush has it all in one, a bottle brush with a nipple brush hidden in the handle and a stand to hold it.
+This oxo bottle brush has it all in one, a bottle brush with a nipple brush hidden in the handle and a stand to hold it.
 The bristles are nice and soft so won’t leave cleaning scratches on your bottles.
 Plus it’s made entirely of BPA free plastic which won’t rust, unlike other bottle brushes.
 The stand is vented so any excess water will run out and won’t stagnate in the bottom of the stand.
-If you’re fed up of low quality bottle brushes falling apart or not cleaning properly, give this one a try.
+If you’re fed up with low-quality bottle brushes falling apart or not cleaning properly, give this one a try.

-Baby bottles don’t need sterilized after every wash (advice given by American Academy of Pediatrics) however modern methods make the process simpler than ever.
-It’s an extra assurance for parents to ensure all the bacteria is removed.
+Baby bottles don’t need to be sterilized after every wash (advice given by American Academy of Pediatrics) however modern methods make the process simpler than ever.
+It’s extra assurance for parents to ensure all the bacteria is removed.

 There are three main methods of sterilization:

 Boiling – This is a traditional method where you boil the bottles in a large pan for at least 10 minutes.
 This method is less common now as it’s not recommended to boil plastic bottles.
 This method is more suitable if you use glass bottles.

 Cold water sterilizers – If you travel a lot or don’t have access to a microwave or an electricity supply, then this method is for you.
 Using a bucket or lidded tub, fill with sterilizing solution which you will soak the bottles in.
 You will need to sterilize the parts for at least 30 minutes and change the fluid every 24 hours.

 Microwave/ steam sterilize – The quickest and easiest method of sterilization is to steam the bottles in the microwave or with an electric sterilizer.
 With a water-filled sterilizer or steam bags, your bottles can be sterilized in around 5 minutes.
 As steam is used, there is no chemical aftertaste or smell from the process.